 Wearing compression socks to bed is a treat for your feet.
 Your lower legs benefit as well from compression at night since the mild pressure helps alleviate swelling, muscle discomfort and muscle cramps.
 The side effects of wearing compression stockings include improved circulation, decreased swelling, enhanced warmth, and support for aching muscles, so wearing compression socks while you sleep is a great way to comfort your body.
+Scroll below to learn more about sleeping in compression socks and compression sleeves!

 WHEN SHOULD YOU WEAR COMPRESSION STOCKINGS?

 Compressions stockings should be worn before you feel discomfort.
 For example, wearing compression socks during a day you spend on your feet will reduce leg and foot fatigue.
 Wearing compression socks at night works with your body's natural restoration processes during sleep.
 Plus, according to The Mayo Clinic, one of the strongest benefits of compression socks is increased circulation.
 When you are sleeping, the compression socks with their mild and graduated compression levels, push blood from the lower legs up to the heart.
-This compression helps reduce the risk of blood clots, leg swelling, and muscle cramps.
+This compression helps reduce the risk of harmful blood clots, leg swelling, and muscle cramps.
 Compression stockings can be worn throughout the day and night to keep your legs pain-free.

 COMPRESSION SOCKS TO BED WHEN PREGNANT

 During pregnancy, your lower legs may swell from excess fluid or reduced circulation.
 Wearing compression socks to bed during pregnancy helps alleviate both of these concerns.
 According to the pregnancy experts at What to Expect, swelling in the foot, ankle, and lower leg may begin around week 27 of pregnancy.
 Do not wait until your legs begin to swell to use compression socks.
-You can start wearing the socks to bed to help reduce muscle cramps that often accompany pregnancy, and to support muscle restoration as your legs adjust to carrying around the weight of the baby.
+You can start wearing compression socks overnight to help reduce muscle cramps that often accompany pregnancy, and to support muscle restoration as your legs adjust to carrying around the weight of the baby.

 COMPRESSION SOCKS AND OTHER PHYSICAL CONDITIONS